Skip to content

 Get the latest Syracuse news delivered right to your inbox.
 Subscribe to our sports newsletter here.

-Syracuse didn’t make that same mistake Thursday.
-The Orange (17-4, 7-3 Atlantic Coast) pounced on Georgia Tech (9-13, 4-6 ACC) early and never trailed en route to a 94-70 domination at home.
-12 different players scored for the Orange, while Laila Phelia poured in a game-high 23, Dominique Darius added 20 and Uche Izoje tallied 17 points and 15 rebounds, her 10th double-double of the season.
+On Thursday, it did so decisively.
+Syracuse (17-4, 7-3 Atlantic Coast) pounced on Georgia Tech (9-13, 4-6 ACC) early and never trailed en route to a 94-70 domination at home.
+12 different players scored for the Orange.
+Laila Phelia poured in a game-high 23, Darius added 20 and Uche Izoje tallied 17 points and 15 rebounds, her 10th double-double of the season.
+It made for Syracuse’s best offensive showing in ACC play thus far.

-The Orange’s first possession was a sign of things to come.
+That was evident from the first possession on Thursday.
 Right off the tip, Darius swung the rock to Phelia in the right corner, who buried a triple within seven seconds.
 Darius then created some space for two quick mid-range jumpers and Izoje sank a layup off a smooth feed from Shy Hawkins.
 It launched a 9-0 run in the game’s first two minutes.

 After taking a timeout, the Yellow Jackets settled down offensively.
 Brianna Turnage got to the cup for GT’s first points, and La’Nya Foster followed it up with another bucket to cut the lead to seven.